 Fall 2017 Groups

 The following is a list of Fall 2017 groups.
-Please click on the group name below for futher information
+Please click here for more information on the following groups.

 Limitation of Services

 We offer brief treatment and we encourage students to access mental health services if they are covered by insurance for longer term counseling.
 We have provided guidelines on accessing insurance or you can make an appointment to meet with a counselor to help you with the process.